eeshansrivastava89/soma-portfolio/.github/instructions/chatbot.instructions.md

 - **Brutally minimal documentation** - don't create new md files unless asked for

 - **End of task metric** - calculate what % of lines of code were added / removed - be precise

+User's Workflow:
+* ideate with the AI assistant on UX, backend, frontend, data science
+* think through architecture before planning todos
+* plan out and document the todos and tasks in one of the existing md files or ask user
+* create github issues for these tasks - ask user first
+* execute tasks
+* verify locally and approach chunk by chunk
+* commit & push + close out github issues - ask user first